joe-speedboat/workshop.container/13 Containers.md

 	CONTAINER ID   IMAGE                     COMMAND                  CREATED         STATUS         PORTS                               NAMES a0260d433daf   yeasy/simple-web:latest   "/bin/sh -c 'python …"   7 minutes ago   Up 6 seconds   0.0.0.0:80->80/tcp, :::80->80/tcp   laughing_taussig
 ```
-As you can see, the container has now a lower uptime because of the automated restart.
+As you can see, the container has now a **lower uptime** because of the automated restart.

-Let us clean up again
+## Stop a container running in b
 ```bash
 docker container ps
 	CONTAINER ID   IMAGE                     COMMAND                  CREATED          STATUS         PORTS                               NAMES